 \subsection{Our contribution}

 In this work, we argue that the geometric framework underlying the surrogate objective is crucial for proximal policy optimization algorithms.
-Common in the literature, e.g., \cite{heess2017emergencelocomotionbehavioursrich,queeney2021generalized,zhuang2023behavior,gan2024reflective,xie2025simple} surrogate objectives for PPO can be interpreted as imposing a trust-region in terms of the TV distance between the new and old policy.
+Recent research, e.g., \cite{heess2017emergencelocomotionbehavioursrich,queeney2021generalized,zhuang2023behavior,gan2024reflective,xie2025simple,huang2025correcting}, highlights the role of the divergence used in the surrogate objective.
+In particular, the objective function in PPO can be interpreted as a surrogate which uses a total variation (TV) distance penalty between the old and new policy.
 In fact, the ``clip ratio'' objective penalizes large TV deviations by limiting probability ratio deviations.
 However, two key challenges have impeded a rigorous convergence theory for such surrogate: (1) the TV distance is \textit{non-smooth}, and (2) TV is \textit{not} a \textit{Bregman divergence}.
-This is a major obstacle as convergence analysis is either typically derived from the equation arising as first order optimality condition for the update scheme or from three-point inequality (Bregman proximal inequality).
+This is a major obstacle as convergence analysis for policy mirror descent algorithms is either typically derived from first-order optimality condition for the update scheme or from the three-point inequality (Bregman proximal inequality) \cite{lan2022policymirrordescentreinforcement,kerimkulov2024fisherraogradientflowentropyregularised}.